pliablepixels/zmMagik/README.md

 Why
 ----
 * I came home one day to see my trash can cover went missing.
 I thought it would be fun to write a tool that could search through my events to let me know when it went missing.
-Yep, it started with trash talking.
+Yep, it started with trash talking

 * Andy posted an example of how other vendors blend multiple videos to give a common view quickly.
-I thought it would be fun to try.
+I thought it would be fun to try

 Limitations
 ------------